-1. check This is the final call for check-in.
-I show xxxx and yyyy as checked out and zzzz did not -in.
+This is the final call for check-in.
+I show xxxx and yyyy as checked out and zzzz did not check-in.
 Did I miss anyone?
 Entry into this event is now closed.

-2. impor Today's Official(s) is (are):; the most tant thing is for everyone to be safe and to have a fair competition .
-3. Additi Prior to warm up or competition an official must inspect your uniform and spikes . onally, an official or your coach must be present during warm up and competition .
-4. but no You must be in an appropriate uniform (school-issued or approved).
-Jewelry is allowed, ot recommended.
-Competitors will be announced as follows: A is "Up"; B is "On Deck"; and C is "On Hold". you are "Up", you will usually have 1 minute to initiate your attempt.
-You will be informed are allowed a different amount of time. begin Coaches must be in a designated coaches' box during the competition.
-Coaches may be your trials and you may review that recording - EXCEPT during your trial.
-Your trial s when you are announced as being "UP" and ends at the completion of your attempt or epiration of your allowed time for the attempt.
-7. forth a If you wish to consult with your coach, you must go to the coaches' box.
-Yelling back and across the track is not acceptable.
-8. Inappropriate language during the competition will result in disqualification. return oppor If you wish to compete in multiple events , you must inform the head official prior to the sencement of the competition.
-You must also check out and in when you leave for and from other events.
-Check out time limit is 10 minutes .
-You may be offered an tunity to have a trial out of the normal order.
-You may not check out during the final I if you are a finalist .
+• 2. impor Today's Official(s) is (are):tant thing is for everyone to be safe and to have a fair competition . ; the most 3.
+Additi Prior to warm up or competition an official must inspect your uniform ionally, an official or your coach must be present during warm up and - 4. but n You must be in an appropriate uniform (school-issued or approved).
+Jot recommended . lewelry is allowed Competitors will be announced as follows: A is "Up"; B is "On Deck"; a you are "Up", you will usually have 1 minute to initiate your attempt.
+You are allowed a different amount of time

+- 6. Coaches must be in a designated coaches' box during the competition.
+Coaches may record your trials and you may review that recording EXCEPT during your trial.
+Your trial begins when you are announced as being "UP" and ends at the completion of your attempt or the expiration of your allowed time for the attempt. - 7.
+If you wish to consult with your coach, you must go to the coaches' box.
+Yelling back and forth across the track is not acceptable. - 8.
+Inappropriate language during the competition will result in disqualification. - 9.
+If you wish to compete in multiple events, you must inform the head official prior to the commencement of the competition.
+You must also check out and in when you leave for and return from other events.
+Check out time limit is 10 minutes.
+You may be offered an opportunity to have a trial out of the normal order.